+0.5 credit

-0.5 credit - 695 SENIOR STEAM STUDY.
+- 695 SENIOR STEAM STUDY.
 This course is for students interested in pursuing further independent study in STEAM courses of technology including welding, woodworking, metalworking, construction, or power tech.
 Prerequisite: Previous course in the area of studyOne semester for grade 12.

+0.5 credit

 ART

-Courses with the \\ are considered foundational courses for students pursuing an art career.
+Courses with the are considered foundational courses for students pursuing an art career.

 201 SURVEY OF STUDIO ART.
 An excellent foundation for all the other art electives, this course focuses on what art is and why people create it.
 Students work with a variety of media and techniques, including drawing, painting, sculpting, and working with clay.
 Weekly lessons in art history help students appreciate a wide variety of art and artists.

+One semester for grades 9-12.

+0.5 credit

 204 DRAWING.
 Emphasis is on learning to see.
 Basic drawing skills are developed along with experiments utilizing many techniques (contour, gesture, value) and media (pen and ink, brush, conté sticks, charcoal, scratch board).
 Daily sketchbook assignments focus on development of specific drawing skills.
 Prerequisite: Survey of Studio Art or equivalent.

+One semester for grades 9-12.

-\\206 PAINTING.
+0.5 credit 206 PAINTING.
 This studio course provides experience in acrylic and watercolor painting.
 Emphasis is on color theory and the elements and principles of design.
 Students will experiment with unusual materials (sand, salt, rice paper), colors, and textures to enhance their paintings.

-Prerequisite: Drawing or instructor's permission.

-One semester for grades 10-12.
-(Lab fee \$25)
+Prerequisite: Survey of Studio Art or equivalent.
+(Lab fee \$25) One semester for grades 10-12.

-\\202 TWO-DIMENSIONAL DESIGN.
+0.5 credit 202 TWO-DIMENSIONAL DESIGN.
 Learn to use the elements and principles of design to create exciting two-dimensional artwork.
 Students will experiment with many techniques and media (pen and ink, colored pencils, acrylic paints, pastels, and more).
 Units in basic design, printmaking, and commercial art (typography and layout) are included in this studio course.
+Prerequisite: Survey of Studio Art or equivalent.
+One semester for grades 9-12.

-\\207 SCULPTURE.
+0.5 credit 207 SCULPTURE.
 Learning to use the elements and principles of design in their projects, students create three-dimensional forms in a variety of media, including wire, plaster, stone, clay and found objects.
 Studies in art history focus on the prehistoric to modern art periods.
+Prerequisite: Survey of Studio Art or equivalent.
+One semester for grades 9-12.